AndreFCruz/feup-lpoo-armadillo/README.md

   * Releasing an alpha on the play store, while adhearing to Google Play App Signing.

   (These are fairly simple once you've done it a couple times, but for first-timers like us it required understanding the inner works of Android Studio)

+* ### Notes
+  If you see any references to 'Spheral', it was the original name of this project.
+We decided to rename it mid-development to Armadillo to better reflect the art style.

 * ### Developers:
   Project developed for 'Object Oriented Programming Laboratory', a second year subject @FEUP.